 The Family Educational Rights and Privacy Act (FERPA) is a federal law that gives students certain rights with respect to their education records.
+Updates are posted annually at the following website https://academic.uthsc.edu/policy_docs/FERPA_2012-2013.php explaining student rights under this law.
 These rights include: